 Transactional results help us understand tactical outcomes related to tactical customer delivery interactions.

-Here are a few rules of thumb to follow when establishing your CX measurement practice and choosing metrics for your dashboard:
+Here are a few rules of thumb to follow when establishing your customer experience measurement practice and choosing metrics for your dashboard:

 Craft a customer experience strategy statement defining how you intend to use CX as a competitive advantage and incorporate it into your annual goals and planning.
 CX takes cross-functional collaboration, so ensure your strategy reflects the needs and goals of every department, from Customer Success to Sales, Product, and Engineering.